 In this Manichean world of black and white, the director shows us the rise of the underdog and highlights the black man’s revenge depicted as a long soliloquy, where he tells of racial and sexual domination and attempts to reclaim and rewrite history.

-And maybe this is what makes The Hateful Eight finally so irresistible: it laughs in the face of its own vulgarity, makes a poem out of it, embellishes it as lyrical prose, and masquerades it as pure cinema.
+And maybe this is what makes The Hateful Eight finally so irresistible.
+It laughs in the face of its own vulgarity, makes a poem out of it, embellishes it as lyrical prose, and transforms it into pure cinema.

 Rating: 4/5